domainmod/domainmod/README.md

 # Support
-If you have any questions or comments please visit http://domainmod.org or email us at support@domainmod.org
+If you have any questions or comments please visit http://domainmod.org or email me at support@domainmod.org

 To report bugs, please visit http://github.com/aysmedia/domainmod/issues/